saksman/deepfish_adaptation/README.txt

 - Run `pip install -r requirements.txt`
 - Place code in a repo with GPU access (1 GPU should be sufficient to run code)
 - Download data folder from here: https://www.dropbox.com/s/pwjgjwgoe186w23/data.zip?dl=0, and place entire data folder in this directory.
-- Run all cells in main.ipynb to reproduce results.
+- Run all cells in main.ipynb and benchmark.ipynb to reproduce results.